-Join Joseph Lowery for an in-depth discussion in this video Setting up the canvas, part of HTML5 Projects: Personalized Ads.
+Join Joseph Lowery for an in-depth discussion in this video Setting up the canvas, part of Creating Personalized Ads with HTML5.

 The first step in building our project is to create the initial advertisement as a canvas element.
 The reason it's a canvas element instead of an image is so that we can later replace what's displayed on the canvas programmatically.
 Working with canvas can be a little tricky, but in this course, I'm going to introduce you to an excellent helper library that greatly simplifies creating your canvas graphic.
 First, let's set up the necessary HTML for our canvas tag.